kpoon02/VirtualBunnyAdoptionCenter/README.md

 ## Virtual Bunny Adoption Center

-> This *Virtual Bunny Adoption Center* application allows users to browse and choose from a selection of bunnies to adopt, as well as being able to view previously adopted bunnies!
+> This *Virtual Bunny Adoption Centre* application allows users to create a profile to browse and choose from a
+> selection of bunnies to adopt, as well as being able to view previously adopted bunnies!

 **The application is useful for:**
    - people who are interested in adopting a bunny